alfateam/orange-orm/README.md

   await orders.saveChanges();
 }
 ```
-__Batch updates__
+__Selective updates__
-The update method is ideal for updating specific columns and relationships in one or multiple rows.
+The update method is ideal for updating specific columns and relationships across one or multiple rows.
 You must provide a where filter to specify the target rows.
 If you include a fetching strategy, the affected rows and their related data will be returned; otherwise, no data is returned.

 ```javascript
 import map from './map';